 "AADSTS90093: Does Not Have Access to Consent" or "Need Admin Approval"

 The following messages indicate that a Microsoft Office 365 global administrator disabled the ability for users to consent to third-party applications such as Coveo:

 AADSTS90093: Does not have access to consent.

 Need admin approval: Coveo needs permission to access resources in your organization that only an admin can grant.
 Please ask an admin to grant permission to this app before you can use it.

 To fix this issue, an Office 365 global administrator can either:

 Give admin consent to the Coveo application on behalf of all users.

 Enable user consent to third-party applications.
-This alternative is less likely to be chosen, as global administrators tend to disable user consent to keep track of the applications allowed to access your Office 365 organization resources.
+This alternative is less likely to be chosen, as global administrators tend to disable user consent to keep track of the applications allowed to access their Office 365 organization resources.

 The process of having an Office 365 global administrator give consent to Coveo is the following:

 When logging in to Coveo, the global administrator is prompted to authorize the Microsoft organization users to use Coveo.

 Once they have logged in, the global administrator can add you as an individual member of the organization or create a group of Microsoft users.